-- 2.1 That the options for the Westminster Sports Unit and Sayers Croft Field Studies Centre as outlined in para 5 be considered and a decision made on whether or not these functions should transfer to Environment and Leisure on 1st February 2003. - 2.2 That the post of Duke of Edinburgh Award Officer transfer from the Westminster Sport Unit to the Youth Service with effect from 1st February 2003. - 2.3 That the proposed changes in departmental responsibilities set out in this report be approved and adopted with effect from 1 February 2003. - 2.4 That subject to 2.1 above, the functions and posts identified in Appendix A be transferred to the Environment and Leisure Department with effect from 1 February. - 2.5 That the senior management structure for Environment and Leisure set out in Appendix B be deleted and replaced with the management structure set out in Appendix C. - 2.6 That revisions to the schedules of functions delegated to the Director of Environment and Leisure and the Director of Education be dealt with in a separate report to follow.
+- 2.1 That in the light of the considerations set out in Section 5, the Westminster Sports Unit remain in the Education Department and the Sayers Croft Field Study Centre be transferred to the Environment & Leisure Department with effect from 1 February 2003. - 2.2 That the post of Duke of Edinburgh Award Officer transfer from the Westminster Sport Unit to the Youth Service with effect from 1st February 2003. - 2.3 That the proposed changes in departmental responsibilities set out in this report be approved and adopted with effect from 1 February 2003. - 2.4 That subject to 2.1 above, the functions and posts identified in Appendix A be transferred to the Environment and Leisure Department with effect from 1 February. - 2.5 That the senior management structure for Environment and Leisure set out in Appendix B be deleted and replaced with the management structure set out in Appendix C. - 2.6 That revisions to the schedules of functions delegated to the Director of Environment and Leisure and the Director of Education be dealt with in a separate report to follow.